brandonm4/BTMDDUpdater/README.md

     -Download from GitHub - https://github.com/brandonm4/BTMDDUpdater/releases/tag/v.01a
     -Put all the mechdefs you want to update or import into one folder.
-    -Copy your MetadataDatabase.db to the \test\ folder in the tool folder -Run the tool
+    -Run the tool
+	--Go to Settings tab
     --Change the first box (MechDefs Path) to point to the folder where you copied all your files.
-    --Ignore the second box it's not implemented yet - the db path is hardcoded to the BMIT\test subfolder.
+    --Change the second to point to your MetadataDatabase.md file.
+(In your games MDD folder).
+It will make a backup before making any changes.
-    -Press the GO button.
-Wait for it to say complete.
+    -Go to Basic Tab.
+Press the Start Import button.
+Wait for it to say complete. (at bottom)
-    -Now to copy the modified db back to your game --Backup your original game folder MetadataDatabase.db
-    --Copy the modified MetadataDatabase.db from the \test\ folder back to your originalgames mdd folder.
     --See if it worked and didn't blow up
     -i have been able to load an existing game save (created on an unmodded game) -I have encountered the new mechs in the campaign contracts